Tessa (pictured with her mom Chrystal)

 Most Improved Dog January 2019

 Louie began his education with CF Behavior after trying to bite his vet.
 He thought that biting and growling were the best way to get out of doing what he didn't want to do.
 Then he met Miss Marie!
-At their first meeting he lunged at her, and Tyson pulled him and had him lie down in front of her.
+At their first meeting he lunged at her, and another trainer pulled him and had him lie down in front of her.
 He learned quickly to respect Miss Marie, and more slowly his humans.
 With persistence and lots of treats, Louie slowly accepted that walking with a head collar was not so horrible, and he could even make other doggy friends.
 Listening to the humans actually got him a lot of unexpected rewards.
 At his last vet visit, Louie was a perfect gentleman!